About me

 Singla case

-By judgment of 19 May 2020, the Court found a violation of the applicant’s right to respect for private and family life, as his stay in Russia was declared undesirable.
+By judgment of 19 May 2020, the Court found a violation of the applicant’s right to respect for private and family life because his stay in Russia had been declared undesirable.

 Application